| Group | 11 | Melting point | 1064.18 oC, 1947.524 oF, 1337.33 K |

 Image explanation

-This element, which has fascinated humankind for centuries, has much visual imagery associated with it.
-Here the traditional alchemical symbol used is perhaps one of the most iconic.
-It is also used as a sun symbol with which much mythology around the element is also related.
-Early alchemists were obsessed by the element and quested the ability to transmute base metals (usually lead) into gold.
-The imagery in the background is based on a highly symbolic representation of an alchemist’s “laboratory”.
-Click through to the alchemical symbol for Gold and other elements.
+In this image a traditional alchemical symbol for the element is used.
+It is also used as a sun symbol, and much of the mythology around gold relates to the sun.
+Early alchemists were obsessed by gold and pursued their desire to transmute base metals (usually lead) into gold.
+The image in the background is based on a symbolic representation of an alchemist’s ‘laboratory’.

 Appearance